stephane/libmodbus/README.md

 ## Overview

 libmodbus is a free software library to send/receive data with a device which respects the Modbus protocol.
-This library can use a serial port or an Ethernet connection.
+This library can use a serial or USB port, or an Ethernet connection.

 The functions included in the library have been derived from the Modicon Modbus Protocol Reference Guide which can be obtained from [www.modbus.org](http://www.modbus.org).